 Traditionally, you take a little bit of the rice and then dunk it in the soup and eat it.
 However, some people prefer to dump the whole thing of rice in and mix it up at the start.

-I loved the ajiaco soup, it felt particularly good in the cool Bogota weather.
+The ajiaco soup was one of my favorite things to eat in Colombia, and it felt particularly good in the cool Bogota weather.
 You will find this soup throughout Colombia, as well, as it has become a national favorite.